All Posts

 secret_management: |

-NEVER hardcode API keys, tokens, or passwords in the repository.
+NEVER hardcode API keys, tokens, or passwords.

-Reference all sensitive values using environment variables (e.g., os.getenv('DB_PASSWORD')).
+Reference all sensitive values using environment variables.

 Why This Changes Everything